OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:51

-A young man, wearing nothing but a linen garment, was following Jesus.
+A young man, wearing only a linen garment, was following Jesus.
 When they seized him,

 ## Mark 14:52

-he fled naked, leaving his garment behind.
+he fled without his garment, leaving it behind.

 ---

 ## Mark 14:53

-They took Jesus to the high priest, and all the chief priests, the elders, and the teachers of the law came together.
+They took Jesus to the high priest, and all the chief priests, the elders, and the teachers of the law gathered together.

 ## Mark 14:54